zhewang2001/zhewang2001/README.md

 ## 💻Research Interests
 <div>

--  **LLMs for Code**: to develop LLMs to solve software engineering tasks through post-training via synthetic data
+-  **LLMs for Code**: to develop LLMs for code through post-training via reasoning and data-centric alignment

--  **Trustworthy LLMs**: to enhance trustworthiness, resilience and reliability of helpful-only LLMs against vulnerable code and malicious cyberactivity attacks
+-  **AI for Cybersecurity**: to enhance the trustworthiness, reliability and security of software systems against cyberactivity attacks

--  **LLM Applications**: to empower LLMs with reasoning, planning and collaboration capabilities through alignment training and agent-based systems
+-  **Agents for Software Engineering**: to empower LLM agents with the capability of reasoing, collaborating and self-evolving for real-world software engineering tasks

 </div>